 It’s important for virtual leaders to communicate their needs to their employees as well.
 For example, they should speak about their expectations of employees, how they consider the virtual workplace to run, and any consequences that might derive from certain actions.

-Having this established from the get go will really help virtual teams to function proactively.
+Having this established from the get go will really help virtual teams to grasp the importance of virtual leadership and to function proactively.

 But it shouldn’t all be serious.
 Leaders should also arrange fun activities for virtual teams, including team building exercises and quiz nights.
 This kind of recreational communication will also help to build a great workplace culture.